walles/riff/README.md

 than our own refinement algorithm
 * Make it possible to print rather than puts Refiner output
 * "print" rather than "puts" the Refiner output
+* Make the Refiner not highlight anything if either old or new is empty